EDIorg/data-package-best-practices/docs/index.md

 - Minimize heterogeneity of EML-described data packages to simplify development and re-use of software
 - Maximize interoperability to facilitate data synthesis

-To participate in the "Best Practices for Data Packages" project, see "About this site".
+To participate in the "Best Practices for Data Packages" project, see "[About this site](about/about-this-website.html)".

 ## EML Metadata concepts
 The recommendations for EML metadata apply to all data packages.
-This section subsumes V3 of the static document "Best Practices for Dataset Metadata in Ecological Metadata Language (EML)".
-Presentation as a website allows for bookmarking and cross-links.
-The entire most recent (versioned, citable) release is also available as a PDF.
+This section subsumes V3 of the static PDF document "Best Practices for Dataset Metadata in Ecological Metadata Language (EML)," last updated in 2017.
+Presentation of this material as a website allows for bookmarking and cross-links.
+The entire most recent (versioned, citable) release can also be made available as a PDF.

  **[Best Practices for Dataset Metadata in Ecological Metadata Language (EML)](EMLmetadata/index.html)**

 ## Scientific domains
 This section contains recommendations for data from certain scientific domains.
-Many of these topics have extensive, related code bases, which some of these recommendations take into account and link to.
+Many of these topics have extensive related code bases, which recommendations can take into account and link to.

 Examples:

-- ecological community survey data
+- ecological community surveys
 - meteorology and/or hydrology data
 - genomics and metagenomics
 - soil carbon cycling